KritantTheGreatSage/goodreads-hyper-scrape/README.md

 -avoid writing book sequels titles

 This project was inspired by my fascination of wanting to know what is best rated books that I should read from suggestions of popular websites and TheGuardian.
+I will put a link here for the all book titles scraped.

+-Have fun ^^